-The EEC further recommends a better assessment of what is desired and needed within the professional field. society and region (employment and career potential), developing matching and professional attitudes (such critical supporting thinking, reflection and interactive solutionoriented design thinking), developing specific skills (such as for becoming a web designer or UX researcher).
+The EEC further recommends a better assessment of what is desired and needed within the professional field, society and region (employment and career potential), and matching developing professional attitudes (such as supporting critical thinking, reflection and interactive solutionoriented design thinking), developing specific skills (such as for

--In addition, it would be helpful if students are encouraged to also define their own individual learning The suggestion to have the students define their personalized learning goals will be adopted.
+The suggestion to have the students define their personalized learning goals will be adopted.
 During the student orientation day, we plan to introduce a session that will guide them in this process.
 To this end, we have found several online toolkits that will help us craft such a session, and that can be used as a reference for students (e.g., Reflection Toolkit for Goal Setting).
-Students will be encouraged to develop their goals and plan at the beginning of the program and refer to them / update them periodically in consultation goals from the beginning, so to better support these during, and assess these at a later stage.
+Students will be